santiagocanepa/santiagocanepa/README.md

 # About Me:
+```
 🔭Wanderer of the cosmos, weaving constellations with words, pens and codes.
 I distill universes of data and algorithms, forging galaxies of `knowledge`.

-```
-I am open and enthusiastic about collaborating in initiatives that promote transformations, expand horizons and enrich lives.
 ```

 ## Socials: